-We accrue salaries, annual bonuses, paid annual leave, contributions to defined contribution plans and the cost of non-monetary benefits in the year in which the associated services are rendered by employees.
-Where payment or settlement is deferred and the effect would be material, we state these amounts at their present values.

-(e) Fixed assets and depreciation
+We accrue salaries, annual bonuses, paid annual leave and contributions to defined contribution plans in the year in which the associated services are rendered by employees. (e) Fixed assets and depreciation

 We state fixed assets at cost less accumulated depreciation, which is calculated to write off their costs, less their estimated residual value, if any, over their anticipated useful lives on a straight-line basis, and impairment losses (see note 2j).
 We use the following useful lives:-